-Cost sharing, or matching, is the portion of the total project costs that is not paid by the sponsor.
-Per UT Fiscal Policy FI0210, cost sharing should be avoided unless required by the sponsor (mandatory cost share) or if there is a strong rationale for including it (voluntary committed cost share).
-Voluntary committed cost sharing becomes mandatory cost sharing at the time of award and cost sharing expenditures must be tracked and reported on alongside sponsored expenditures during award implementation.
+Cost share, or matching funds, is the portion of the total project costs that is not paid by the sponsor.
+Per UT Fiscal Policy F10210, cost sharing should be avoided unless required by the sponsor (mandatory cost share) or if there is a strong rationale for including it and the appropriate administrator has approved it (voluntary committed cost share).
+Voluntary committed cost share becomes mandatory cost share at the time of award, and cost share expenditures must be tracked and reported on at the same spend rate as award expenditures during the project period.